 Located next to the Shah Abbas Caravanserai and across the street from City Hall Square, Epikur Bagi is a great restaurant with a mix of international and local dishes.
 The décor is lovely, all whites and florals, and the staff was very attentive.
 We found the sushi to be adequate (would be great if it had been a while since you’d had good sushi but skip it if you have regular access to great sushi).
 However, the pasta dishes, salads, and the fried mozzarella sticks with sweet chili sauce all hit the spot.
 We kept going back for lunch every day, as each time we figured out our orders a little better until by the end we knew exactly what combination of dishes we preferred.
 I could seriously eat their fried mozzarella sticks every week.

 The Ganja Restaurant, located on the first floor of the Ganja Hotel across from City Hall Square, serves local dishes in a grand, tall dining room.
 Like all my experiences eating Azerbaijani food, the soups were the highlight of both dinners we ate here.
-While they did not have menus in English, the staff kindly explained what was on offer both night.
+While they did not have menus in English, the staff kindly explained what was on offer both nights.
 The food was seasoned nicely, and the meats were done incredibly well.

 How to Get to Ganja